 What is the Snug Kids™ Program?

-When you’re on the go in Panama City with your little one in tow, it’s crucial that your child restraint system (CRS) is properly installed to ensure their safety.
+When you’re on the go in Tallahassee with your little one in tow, it’s crucial that your child restraint system (CRS) is properly installed to ensure their safety.
 Although, we understand that it can be confusing working your way through the child restraint installation process and making sure seat fit is up to standards.
 Fortunately, because INFINITI values the safety of each and every person who rides in their automobiles, the automaker created Snug Kids™–the industry’s first-ever program that is geared toward proper child safety seat installation.

 INFINITI engineers have evaluated hundreds of different child restraint systems and installed them in the backseat of INFINITI vehicles to create a helpful guide that caretakers can follow.
 Keep reading with INFINITI of Tallahassee as we delve more into the SnugKids™ INFINITI Child Car Seat Safety Guide.